 - Old Yarmouth Inn for a mix of seafood and steak in Cape Cod.
 (The outdoor garden patio is perfect during the summer in Cape Cod!)

-- The yummiest donuts in Cape Cod at Captain Baker Donuts in West Dennis or Village Coffee Shop in Dennis, MA
+- The yummiest donuts in Cape Cod at Captain Baker Donuts in West Dennis or Village Coffee in Dennis, MA

 Ice Cream Shops in Cape Cod